isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 the view of the video.
 In the shortcut menu you also have the options to download, change playback speed, or view picture in picture.

- Double-clicking on a map file opens it in the [Map View](#id209LE0K0IXA), whereas double-clicking on a topic file opens it in the [Content editing area](#id2051EB000UI).
+ Double-clicking on a map file opens it in the **Map View**.
+For more details, see the **Map View** feature description in the [Left Panel](web-editor-features.md#id2051EA0M0HS) section.
+Double-clicking on a topic file opens it in the [Content editing area](#id2051EB000UI).
 Being able to navigate and open a file directly from the Web Editor saves time and increases productivity.

 **Filter Search**